All Episodes

 I like it.

-I like this.
+I like goodness.

 Done.

-A toast to you.
+Toast to you.

 Toast to yours.

-There is a jarred spaghetti sauce after all, everybody.
+There's hope for jarred spaghetti sauce after all, everybody.

 Check it out with some criticism from Dona, of course.

-He says there's no shame in the jarred sauce game as long as you do it right.
+He says there's no sh shame in the jarred sauce game as long as you do it right.

 Makes sense.

-And you also increase flavor.
+Makes sense and you also increase flavor.

-Have a bit of fun with it.
+Have a little bit of fun with it.

-It is so simple.
+It's so simple.

 You put it, you can hear that sizzle.

-Oh, yes.
+Oh yes.

 That's what you want to hear.